Cynler/Casual-Guide-to-Cleaning/README.md

 This kind of mop is great, it can be used for wet or dry cleaning of flat surfaces depending on the cloth/pads you use.
 We have a microfiber cloth and refill pads.
 Wet mopping should only be done after sweeping or other forms of removing dust, since the wet pads will clog quickly before being able to do their job.

-# Addition: Casual Guide to Roommate (Lite)
+# Extra: Casual Guide to Roommate (Lite)
 Remember College Dorm rules?
 Clean the dishes.
 Take turns to buy toilet paper (Don't risk your life for it tho).
 Quiet Hours after 10 pm.
 Clean the microwave regularly.
-Rules are dumb, respecting them sounds hard, don't we all dream of not being bound by them growing up?
+Rules are dumb, respecting them sounds annoying, don't we all dream of not being bound by rules growing up?

-Well congrats most of us are luckily not in college anymore.
+Well, congrats most of us are luckily not in college anymore.
 (One of us is an imposter.)
 But boy do those basic things haunt us, and will probably continue to haunt us until one of us move out to a fine single luxury housing with a butler to serve your every whim.
+In the event of any of us winning the lottery just know that I never doubted the winner will win and they're the coolest person ever, now please pay my student loans for me.

 ## Sound Level
 For security our marching band steps and door slams ensures no robbers will appraoch this house.
 We need to upheld the proud tradition of being an upstairs neighbors of course!
 Stomp our feet to the beat of the drum, march towards a better future!